guardianproject/info/content/blog/2018-07-20-our-wind-project-is-a-mozilla-nsf-challenge-finalist.md

   - off-grid
   - wind
 ---
-For the last few years, we&#8217;ve been working on the [Wind network concept](https://guardianproject.info/wind/), as a nearby, local, off-grid companion, or alternative, to the Web.
+For the last few years, we’ve been working on the [Wind network concept](https://guardianproject.info/wind/), as a nearby, local, off-grid companion, or alternative, to the Web.
 This year, we decided to participate in the [Wireless Innovation Challenge](https://wirelesschallenge.mozilla.org/), sponsored by Mozilla and the National Science Foundation.
-Today, it was announced that we are a finalist in, as they put it, [&#8220;A Science Fair with $1.6 Million in Prizes&#8221;](https://blog.mozilla.org/blog/2018/07/19/a-science-fair-with-1-6-million-in-prizes/).
+Today, it was announced that we are a finalist in, as they put it, [“A Science Fair with $1.6 Million in Prizes”](https://blog.mozilla.org/blog/2018/07/19/a-science-fair-with-1-6-million-in-prizes/).

 Watch the video below to learn more about Wind, or jump right over to the [Wind project page](https://guardianproject.info/wind/).